4m-association/4m-association/content/articles/conference/WCMNM2022/Social-Programme-Gala-Dinner-2022.md

- <h3>Thursday 22 September 2022: Visit Beer Brewery </h3>
+ <h3>Thursday 22 September 2022: Visit Beer Brewery or Art Museum </h3>

- On Thursday afternoon, we will offer the possibility to join a guided tour to the Stella Artois Brewery in Leuven.
+ On Thursday afternoon, we will offer the possibility to join a guided tour to the Stella Artois Brewery or to the M-Museum in Leuven.

 <h4>About the Stella Artois brewery</h4>